CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 | StringPar4 | Sql       | SELECT @DistNumber FROM DUMMY |
 | NumberofCopies | Sql | SELECT 5 FROM DUMMY |

-In addition to String Pars, we have added NumberofCopies to always print 5 copies statically.
-If we need to make this value dynamic based on user input, we can use a field in the database.
+In addition to String Pars, The NumberofCopies parameter ensures that five copies are printed.
+If required, this value can be made dynamic by retrieving it from a database field.

 Click [here](../../setup/configuration/company-installation-and-configuration.md#mapping-parameters-view) to find out more about mapping parameters configuration.